Go beyond standard teacher gifts with these 4 end of year teacher gift ideas. My 4 favorite cheap and creative teacher appreciation gifts.

 My 4 Best Teacher Gift Ideas (DIY + Affordable)

-If you’re looking for some small and sweet gifts to give to your kids’ teachers, I’m here to help!
+If you’re looking for some small and sweet gifts to give to your kids’ teachers or student teachers, I’m here to help!

 These are all ideas I’ve done over the years, so I can confirm they are seriously appreciated!

 Grab the kids and your craft supplies and enjoy putting something sweet together for those teachers who have spent so much time with our children, teaching them, molding them into the smarties they are.